Jacknet/gopherventure/README.md

 Linux/*nix.
 Attempt to combine the two versions.
 Maybe include code that checks what environment you're using?
-* ~~Implement RNG fight mechanics for monster battles.~~ Currently experimenting with mixing `time` stuff with `math/rand` stuff to make the pseudo-system more varied.
+* ~~Implement RNG fight mechanics for monster battles.~~ Currently experimenting with mixing `time` and `math/rand` to make the pseudo-system more varied.
+Might change to a RNG that loops over and over until it is called and needed, spews a number, and loops again.
+Some systems might not take advantage of clock-based RNG, so a looping RNG function might be implemented in place.
 * Player name would still contain line breaks.
 Maybe start using `fmt.Scanln()` instead of a reader for names?
 But it can only grab one word...
 This might need